cboyfly/LLM_app/README.md

-# Insurance Agent
+# Insurance Assistant

-Insurance Agent is a langchain RetrievalQA assistant designed to answer basic questions about insurance benefits forms.
+Insurance Assistant is a langchain RetrievalQA assistant designed to answer basic questions about insurance benefits forms.
 Utilizing OpenAI’s “gpt-3.5-turbo-instruct” as the base model, this assistant provides a user-friendly way to interpret and understand insurance documents.

 ## Description